 Accessing a Property's Zoning

-- To find other applicable zoning information, you will need to click on the "Layer" menu box in the upper right hand corner of the screen.
-Then click on "Zoning" in the drop down menu and click on the small triangle to the left of the box for another drop-down menu of zoning approvals.
+- To find additional zoning information applicable to the property, click on the "Layers" menu box in the upper right-hand corner of the screen.
+Then click on "Zoning" in the drop-down menu and click on the small triangle to the left of the box for another drop-down menu of zoning approvals.
 Click any of the boxes to find applicable zoning approvals, such as zoning overlays, historic property designations, special use permits, and board of adjustment cases that may be applicable to the property.
 The map will indicate if the property is subject to these zoning approvals.